pay-theory/pay-theory-docs/API/TRANSACTION.md

 ```

 **`merchant_uid`: String**
-The PayTheory unique identifier assigned to the merchant that the transaction belongs to.
+The Pay Theory unique identifier assigned to the merchant that the transaction belongs to.

 **`transaction_id`: String**
 The unique transaction id.